 Our dogs love us, and because of this, they want our constant attention.
 Our pups can’t say, “Hey, look over here!” so instead, they get our attention in the only way they know how.
 Pawing and poking us when they are trying to communicate is their easiest option, but what are they trying to tell us?

 Dogs can’t communicate like humans can.
 They will sometimes growl, bark, or yip to get your attention.
 Most times they do this, there’s a reason behind it.
 They can also get physical, and that means putting their paws on you or even engaging in other unsavory behaviors like biting or jumping.
 While you can train your dog to use their paw on-demand with the shake command, the type of pawing we will dive into is pawing without a request from you as their master.

 Most pups mean well when using their paws, but you may not fully understand why your dog does it.
-In this article we will discuss the 10 most common reasons that your dog wants your attention, and how to stop them from scratching you for their every need.
+Let’s discuss the 10 most common reasons that your dog wants your attention, and how to stop them from scratching you for their every need.

 It’s Their Communication Base

 Every creature has their own way of communicating.
-By having our own language, we are able to spread the word on what we need, and get through our day to day lives.
-But what do you do when you are trying to communicate with a completely different species, that doesn’t speak any of your language?
+By having our own language, we are able to spread the word on what we need, and get through our day-to-day lives.
+But what do you do when you are trying to communicate with a completely different species, that doesn’t speak your language?